A Framework for Transceiver Designs for Multi-Hop Communications with Covariance Shaping Constraints: Transceiver Designs with Pure Shaping Constraints

-Based on the previous discussions, we discover that for the transceiver designs with pure shaping constraint, the closed-form optimal solutions of ${\bf{F}}_k$'s are independent of the objective functions and channel realizations.
+Based on the previous discussions, we discover that for the transceiver designs with pure shaping constraint, the proposed closed-form solutions of ${\bf{F}}_k$'s are independent of the objective functions and channel realizations.
+In other words, for the objective functions ranging from Obj.
+1 to Obj.
+6, ${\bf{F}}_k$'s have the same solutions.
+When ${\rm{Rank}}\{ {\bf{R}}_{{\bf{s}}_k}\} \le N_k$ the proposed solutions are optimal.
+Unfortunately when ${\rm{Rank}}\{ {\bf{R}}_{{\bf{s}}_k}\} > N_k$, the solution in (\ref{F_k_pure}) corresponds to a lower bound of the objective function of (\ref{covariance_optimization}) and the tightness of the lower bound cannot be guaranteed rigorously, but using this bound is an effect way to avoid exhaustive evaluation among infinite candidate matrices.
 This conclusion is consistent with its counterpart for point-to-point MIMO systems \cite{Palomar2004}.
+The proposed solutions also implies that the transceiver designs with pure shaping constraint is well-suited for distributed implementation.